ClickHouse/clickhouse-docs/docs/en/tutorial.md

 ]
 ```

 Under the hood ClickHouse will translate the PRQL query into an SQL query and execute it.
-Once you run all the queries you wanted, you can switch back to the ClickHouse SQL dialect by setting the dialect to `clickhouse`:
+To switch back to the ClickHouse SQL dialect set the dialect to `clickhouse`:
 ```sql
 SET dialect = 'clickhouse'
 ```